timbru31/BlocksOnGlass/README.txt

 Description: Used to place blocks on leaves!

 Node: bonf.item
-DDescription: Used to place blocks on nether fences!
+Description: Used to place blocks on nether fences!

 Node: bogl.item
 Description: Used to place blocks on glowstone!